fabiommendes/easymunk/docs/src/installation.rst

 Advanced - Running without installation
 ---------------------------------------

-If you do not want to install Pymunk, for example because you want to bundle it with your code, its also possible to run it directly inplace.
+If you do not want to install Easymunk, for example because you want to bundle it with your code, its also possible to run it directly inplace.
 Given that you have the source code the first thing to do is to compile chipmunk with the inplace option, as described in the :ref:`compile-chipmunk` section.